shoumo95/csx415-project/README.md

 ## Overview

-Purpose of this project is to examine if a model can be developed to assist jewelry manufacturers with assesing the credit risk of a potential new customer (retailer) and help the manufacturer assign a credit limit for this new customer.
+Purpose of this project is to examine if a model can be developed to assist jewelry manufacturers with assesing the credit risk of a potential new customer (retailer) and help the manufacturer assign a credit limit for that new customer.

 ## Project Files